Kalmia angustifolia: Ecology

-Cultivation
+Uses

-Kalmia angustifolia is cultivated as an ornamental garden shrub.
+Peter Collinson originally introduced Kalmia angustifolia to England in 1736.
+Since then, it has been bred and cultivated as an ornamental garden shrub both in Europe and the US.
 It prefers a moist, acidic soil in partial shade.
 The species has gained the Royal Horticultural Society's Award of Garden Merit.
 Numerous cultivars have been selected for garden use, of which K. angustifolia f. rubra, with rich red flowers, has also won the award.

+Indigenous uses of K. angustifolia included treatment for swelling and other inflammatory issues.
+More recent investigation of this plant for cosmetic uses has shown potential due to its chemical makeup.

 Toxicity

 Kalmia contains a glycoside, known as andromedotoxin.
 It is poisonous to mammals.
 Hence, it can be unwelcome in pastures.
 Several of its folk-names testify to the plant's toxicity: 'lamb-kill', 'sheep kill', 'calf-kill', 'pig laurel', 'sheep-laurel' and 'sheep-poison'.
 It is also known as narrow-leaved laurel and dwarf laurel.